cwgoes/pluranimity.org/_posts/2019-02-13-comparative-advantages-distributed-ledgers.md

 Why develop distributed ledgers<sup>[1](#1)</sup>?

-For the purposes of this analysis, I define distributed ledgers as state transition functions {% ihighlight haskell %} (S, T) -> S {% endihighlight %}, where all parties with a modicum of compute and network bandwidth have oracle access to {% ihighlight haskell %} S {% endihighlight %} and the ability to cheaply submit transactions {% ihighlight haskell %} T {% endihighlight %}, where the subset of parties responsible for executing {% ihighlight haskell %} F {% endihighlight %} cannot cheaply instead execute some {% ihighlight haskell %} F' {% endihighlight %}, meaningfully censor any subset of transactions `t ⊂ T`, or cause disjoint sets of other parties to view unequal states `S'` and `S''` (agreement).
-None of these properties are yet satisfactorily provided by existing implementations, but we have reason to expect they may be in time.
+For the purposes of this analysis, let distributed ledgers be state transition functions {% ihighlight haskell %} F :: (S, T) -> S {% endihighlight %} executed in a consensus algorithm<sup>[2](#2)</sup> by a distributed set {% ihighlight haskell %} P {% end ihighlight %} of parties with arbitrary state complexity<sup>[3](#3)</sup>, unbounded transaction throughput<sup>[4](#4)</sup>, perfect censorship resistance<sup>[5](#5)</sup>, bandwidth-inexpensive queryability<sup>[6](#6)</sup>, oracle access to elapsed time<sup>[7](#7)</sup>, and private data / public ruleset segmentation<sup>[8](#8)</sup>.
+None of these properties are yet satisfactorily provided by existing implementations, but we have reason to expect they may be in time (see references).
+The present developmental efforts justifiably focus on satisficing these properties, in of itself a challenging and interesting task - but assume we largely succeed - what then?

-- oracle access to elapsed time (PoW, VDF with difficulty adjustment) (cite: Wachowski VDF paper) Distributed ledgers have *rules*, codified as predicates on the set `T` as a function of a particular `S`.

-The present efforts justifiably focus on satisficing these properties, in of itself a challenging and interesting task - but assume we largely succeed, what then?

-In this post, I outline five broad areas of system design where I think we have reason to believe that distributed ledgers may substially alter the available components for system designers and thereby enable the creation of radically different systems from what we have today.

-For each area, I explain the system reference class, why we might benefit from such systems, where distributed ledgers may provide an advantage, then attempt to address the best arguments against desirability and feasibility.
+In this post, I outline five broad areas of systems design where I think we have reason to believe that distributed ledgers may increase the available component set for mechanism designers and thereby enable the creation of radically different systems from what we have today: public commons, benevolent totalitarianism, polycentric law, threshold commitment, and contingent payments.
+For each area, I explain the system reference class, why we might benefit from such systems, and in what way distributed ledgers may provide an advantage, then attempt to articulate & address the best arguments against desirability and feasibility.

 ### Public Commons